European leaders, aid arrive in Irma-struck Caribbean

 "I maxed out my credit card and emptied my savings.
 We've got eight boats, three directly with this company, who are coming to help run trips to St. John," he said.
 "We've gotten 800 people out so far from St. John and St. Thomas."

-Antigua and Barbuda Prime Minister Gaston Browne estimated around 95% of the buildings on Barbuda had been damaged, if not destroyed.
+Antigua and Barbuda Prime Minister Gaston Browne estimated about 95% of the buildings on Barbuda had been damaged, if not destroyed.

 'There's no supplies'